 The principal, faculty and staff at CPA will work collaboratively and in good faith to resolve any and all disputes.
 Any disputes that can't be resolved cooperatively will be referred to the DSSN Executive Director for resolution.

-If faculty or staff members believe that the terms of the Innovation Plan have been violated or they have a dispute that they want resolved, they are expected to bring the concerns to administration and if no resolution is found then raise the matter with the CSC who will help resolve the dispute.
+If faculty or staff members believe that the terms of the Innovation Plan have been violated or they have a dispute that they want resolved, they are expected to raise the matter with the CSC who will help resolve the dispute.